benjamin-shapiro/benjamin-shapiro.github.io/README.md

   >An intuitive interface designed to improve accessibility to and interactivity with algorithmic game theory libraries through modern web frameworks, reducing the field’s barriers to entry for students and researchers alike.

 * ### Aromap: The Olfactory Social Network
   >Our web application lets you track and report smells around your area!
 Smell something stinky?
 Report it!
 Smell something heavenly and want others to experience it?
 Enlighten your friends!
 In a world where smells are our most dear sense, aroMap is your guiding light.

+* ### Inter-exchange arbitrage visualization and analysis
+  >Explored and visualized inter-exchange arbitrage opportunities with Python NetworkX and Matplotlib.

 * ### Real-Time Profanity Filtering in Audio
   >Employed the Google Cloud Speech to Text API with pyaudio and python multiprocessing to create a low-latency profanity filter.